Today's Articles

 In 1987, she contributed one track to Alligator Record’s The New Bluebloods, an anthology of younger blues artists, and provided music to several television commercials.
 As a blues woman, she fit right in, becoming a regular in the blues clubs and compiling an impressive theatrical resume for her portrayals of women who, like opera singers, learned to project their voices without microphones.

-The influence of Koko Taylor has also been evident in Wellington's musical approach, which combined classic vaudeville-era blues with hard-driving Chicago sounds.
+Wellington's musical approach, which combined classic vaudeville-era blues with hard-driving Chicago sounds, has also been influenced by Koko Taylor.
 Sadly, Valerie Wellington died from a brain aneurysm at 33 on January 2, 1993, in Maywood, Illinois.

 To Become a Musician or Singer